 HG: How does it relate to your personal style and beauty routine?

 GH: For me, glamour magick is a way to infuse my clothing with intention.
 It’s a way for me to claim the way in which I’m seen.
 It’s how I choose to move through the world.
-I can pick to wear something that works with my mood, whether that’s wanting to be strong in the face of potentially getting cat-called, or connecting to my softness and heart, or something that’s going to make me feel sexy and slutty.
+I can choose to wear something that works with my mood, whether that’s wanting to be strong in the face of potentially getting cat-called, or connecting to my softness and heart, or feeling sexy and slutty.
 While spirituality transforms us from the inside out, fashion and glamour have the potential to transform us from the outside in.
 We have to wear clothing anyway, so when we add a layer of intention to it, it can be very powerful magick.

 HG: How did you start connecting the two?

 GH: I’ve always been interested in fashion and spirituality, but the overlap really started to happen about four years ago when I was in college.
 In the past couple years, I’ve started taking glamour way more seriously.